d4n3436/GTranslate/README.md

 ```

 ### Transliteration
-Transliteration is similar to translation but way it works is specific to each translator.
+Transliteration is similar to translation but the way it works is specific to each translator.
 Some translators only support transliteration implicitly and others have dedicated transliteration endpoints (like Yandex).
 ```c#
 using GTranslate.Translators;